Master of Social Work

-Students enrolling in the 60 Credit Program must complete 15 credit hours of field practicum,6 credit hours of electives, and 39 credit hours of required coursework.
-BSW graduates in the Program may receive exemption for some coursework, as per admission guidelines.
+Students enrolling in the 60 Credit Program must complete 15 credit hours of field practicum, 6 credit hours of electives, and 39 credit hours of required coursework.
+BSW graduates in the Program may receive an exemption for some coursework, as per admission guidelines.

 Due to the cohort nature of this program, all courses must be taken in sequence.
-The 60 Credit Program can completed in two years full time (four courses a semester) or four years part time (two courses a semester).
+The 60 Credit Program can be completed in two years full time (four courses a semester) or four years part-time (two courses a semester).